Sean Scully (actor): Career

 Scully's more substantial television roles include starring as Eddie Corrigan in the 1976 miniseries Power Without Glory, based on the historical novel by Frank Hardy.
 In 1978, he played the recurring role of Sam Kendall in wartime drama The Sullivans.
 In 1982, he appeared as wealthy French aristocrat Louis de Bourget in the romantic period drama miniseries Sara Dane.
 From 1984 to 1985, he played Jim O'Brien in the soap opera Sons and Daughters. and the following year he played Dan Moulton in Prisoner.
 He starred as Ian Cochrane in crime drama series Phoenix from 1992 to 1993.
 Throughout 1995, he played the regular role of Neville Loman in short-lived soap opera Echo Point, alongside Rose Byrne and Martin Henderson.

 He has had recurring guest roles in Matlock Police, Division 4, E Street, Medivac, Neighbours, Blue Heelers and Stingers.
 Other television credits include Homicide, Cop Shop, The Restless Years, The Flying Doctors, A Country Practice, Police Rescue, G.P., State Coroner and The Doctor Blake Mysteries.

 Scully's film credits include A City's Child (1971), Australian New Wave film Sunday Too Far Away (1975) with Jack Thompson, Eliza Fraser (1976), Heaven Tonight (1989) alongside Guy Pearce, Turtle Beach (1992) opposite Greta Scacchi and Shotgun Wedding (1993) with Aden Young.
 In 1988, he starred in the cult film Phobia, earning him an Australian Film Institute Awards nomination for Best Actor that year.

 Scully has also featured in radio, playing Steven Rossiter in long running radio show Blue Hills from 1974.

 Personal life

 Scully met actress Wendy Hughes when they were touring the stage show Butterflies are Free around Australia.
 They lived together for two years before getting married in 1971, but were divorced by 1973.
 Scully cited their young age as the reason.
 After their divorce, the pair remained friends until Hughes' death from cancer in 2014.

-Scully also dated English actress Jane Asher, after having previously appeared with her in The Prince and the Pauper.
+Scully also dated English actress Jane Asher, after having previously appeared with her in a production of The Prince and the Pauper.

 Scully was best man at Be Our Guest co-star Jacki Weaver's wedding to series director David Price in Sydney in 1966.